yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 32. Choose the **Verify connection** button to validate the typed in information.

 33. If the verification is successful, choose the **OK** button.
-The newly added service connection should show up in the *Azure subscription* parameter; otherwise, click the **Refresh** button next to the parameter.
+The newly added service connection should show up in the *Azure subscription* parameter; otherwise, select the **Refresh** button next to the parameter.

 34. Then, in the *App service name field* select the one that begins with **tailspintoys-dev-**.